UTC-Robotics/2016_LocoNav/Quarantine/README.md

+# Quarantine?
+What's this, you ask?

-This directory is intended to be used as a sort of limbo.
+This directory is a sort of limbo for files you're 99% sure should be trashed.

-Files placed here can be considered as trash being kept around just in case you accidentally threw out your retainer.
+Consider any files here as trash being kept around just in case they accidentally contain your retainer in a napkin.

-- Ben
+-- Ben